 It is an electrical component or part of a circuit that drains electric power.
 This includes home appliances that harness electricity.
 The load may also be denoted as the power consumed by a circuit.
 It is the opposite of a power source as a load only dispels charge from a circuit but doesn’t yield power.

 It is a type of circuit that consists of a single path in which the whole current traverses from one component to another.
-It is only through each linear component in the series circuit where the current would categorically flow.
+It is only through each linear component in the series circuit that the current would categorically flow.
 More so, series circuits have the same current that runs through each component in the process.

-The sum of the circuit’s resistivity is the sum in each component’s voltage drops and is the sum of the total voltage and total resistance in a series circuit, respectively.
+The sum of the circuit’s resistivity is the sum of each component’s voltage drops and is the sum of the total voltage and total resistance in a series circuit, respectively.
 Equivalent resistance which is denoted by Req is the sum of each resistance in the circuit.
 Considering that there is only a single currency in the process, the term Req is usually used in calculating series circuits through Ohm’s Law.

 This type of circuit comprises multiple paths through which the current passes.
 With that separation of paths, the current’s power may vary.
 Regardless of the separated paths, the voltage drop remains the same across the remaining branches.

 Unlike a series circuit, if a gap or break is observed in a parallel circuit or simply disconnected, the division will not hinder the current to pass through the other branches.